nautilus-cyberneering/.github/profile/README.md

 - Become experts in version control system management for large binaries
 - Become experts in Python
 - Establish other necessary knowledge that needs to be acquired during the next project
+- Solve our collaborator's need

 Stage: POC
 Repositories:
 - [Chinese Ideographs](https://github.com/Nautilus-Cyberneering/chinese-ideographs)
 - [Chinese Ideographs Website](https://github.com/Nautilus-Cyberneering/chinese-ideographs-website)

+## Documentation
+All of our projects have documentation specific to themselves, such as contribution guidelines, etc.

 <!--